Doctorate in Leadership for Educational Justice

 The University of Redlands Doctorate in Leadership for Educational Justice (Ed.D.) is a nationally unique program, which engages approximately 20 students each year in rigorous study, debate, research and practice.
 Our driving mission is to produce scholarly practitioners who are sought after for leadership roles in schools, districts, agencies and public service.

 The program's one-of-a-kind emphasis on educational justice sets it apart.
-The idea that K-12 students from all backgrounds should have access to quality instruction, resources and other educational opportunities is a central tenet of the program, and candidates are consistently pushed to analyze and debate the principles of equity and educational justice.
+The idea that educators from all backgrounds should have access to quality instruction, resources and other educational opportunities is a central tenet of the program, and candidates are consistently pushed to analyze and debate the principles of equity and educational justice.

 Our energetic, highly qualified faculty constantly strive to help doctoral students develop academically and professionally.
 At the same time, candidates are pushed to consider innovative ways they can make a difference in the world of education, improving the lives of learners and strengthening the work of schools.

-Students also participate in a four-day intensive summer institute for three consecutive years.
+Students also participate in a intensive summer institute for three consecutive years.
 Noted scholars present alongside University of Redlands faculty at these institutes.

 Graduates are able to: